 “I was looking at myself and was wondering if it was maybe my hymen that is causing me pain to insert anything, and if you have any tips on how to treat a still intact hymen?”

 However, a common myth is that using a dilator could lead to rupturing or tearing the hymen, whereas this may not be true.
-As well as this, the fear of pain many have around inserting anything to ‘tear’ the hymen may also lead to people developing vaginismus as well or exacerbate the symptoms if they have it already.
+As well as this, the fear of pain many have around inserting anything to ‘tear’ the hymen may also lead to people developing vaginismus, or exacerbate the symptoms if they have it already.

 Can a Gynecologist Cut the Hymen?